 You can use the ossutil command-line tool to enable server-side encryption for a bucket.
 To install ossutil, see Install ossutil.

-The following command sets the server-side encryption method to AES256 for an existing bucket named examplebucket.
+The following example shows how to set the server-side encryption method to AES256 for an existing bucket named examplebucket.

 ossutil api put-bucket-encryption --bucket examplebucket --server-side-encryption-rule "{\"ApplyServerSideEncryptionByDefault\":{\"SSEAlgorithm\":\"AES256\"}}"

-Method 2: Set server-side encryption when you upload a file
+Method 2: Set server-side encryption when you upload an object

 ossutil lets you specify the server-side encryption method for an object when you upload it.
 To install ossutil, see Install ossutil.
-The following command sets the server-side encryption method to AES256 when you upload an object.
+The following example shows how to set the server-side encryption method to AES256 when you upload an object.

 Use KMS-managed keys for encryption and decryption

-You can use a KMS-managed CMK to generate a data encryption key to encrypt data.
-The envelope encryption mechanism further prevents unauthorized data access.
-With KMS, you can focus on business functions such as data encryption, decryption, and digital signature verification without the high cost of ensuring the confidentiality, integrity, and availability of your keys.
+You can use a customer master key (CMK) managed by KMS to generate a data encryption key to encrypt data.
+Envelope encryption provides an additional layer of security to prevent unauthorized data access.
+KMS lets you focus on business features, such as data encryption, decryption, and electronic signature verification, without having to invest heavily in ensuring the confidentiality, integrity, and availability of your keys.

-The following figure shows the logic of the SSE-KMS encryption method.
+The following figure shows the logic of SSE-KMS encryption.

-When you use the SSE-KMS encryption method, you can use the following keys:
+When you use SSE-KMS, you can use the following types of keys:

-OSS uses the default KMS-managed CMK to generate different keys to encrypt different objects and automatically decrypts the objects when they are downloaded.
-When you use this method for the first time, OSS creates an OSS-managed CMK on the KMS platform.
+OSS uses the default KMS CMK to generate different keys to encrypt different objects and automatically decrypts the objects when they are downloaded.
+When you use this feature for the first time, OSS creates an OSS-managed CMK in KMS.

 Configuration methods:

-Set the bucket encryption method to KMS but do not specify a CMK ID.
-Then, all objects uploaded to this bucket are encrypted.
+Configure the bucket encryption method as KMS, but do not specify a CMK ID.
+All objects uploaded to this bucket are then encrypted by default.

 After you use BYOK material to generate a CMK in the KMS console, OSS can use the specified KMS CMK to generate different keys to encrypt different objects.
-The CMK ID of the encrypted object is recorded in the object's metadata.
-Only users with decryption permissions can decrypt the object when they download it.
+The CMK ID is stored in the metadata of the encrypted object.
+The object is automatically decrypted only when a user with decryption permissions downloads it.

-• BYOK material provided by Alibaba Cloud: When you create a key on the KMS platform, select Alibaba Cloud KMS as the key material source.
+BYOK material provided by Alibaba Cloud: When you create a key in the KMS console, select KMS for the key material source.

-• Your own BYOK material: When you create a key on the KMS platform, select External as the key material source and import the external key material as needed.
-For more information, see Import key material.
+Your own BYOK material: When you create a key in the KMS console, select External for the key material source and import the external key material as required.
+For more information about how to import external key material, see Import key material.

 Configuration methods:

-Set the bucket encryption method to KMS and specify a CMK ID.
-Then, all objects uploaded to this bucket are encrypted.
+Configure the bucket encryption method as KMS and specify a CMK ID.
+All objects uploaded to this bucket are then encrypted by default.

 When you upload an object or modify its metadata, set the x-oss-server-side-encryption parameter to KMS and the x-oss-server-side-encryption-key-id parameter to the specified CMK ID.
-In this case, OSS uses the specified KMS CMK and the AES256 encryption algorithm to encrypt the object.
+OSS uses the specified KMS CMK and the AES256 encryption algorithm to encrypt the object.
 For more information, see PutObject.

 Use OSS-managed keys for encryption and decryption

-OSS generates and manages data encryption keys and uses high-strength, multi-factor security measures for protection.
-Data is encrypted using the industry-standard 256-bit Advanced Encryption Standard (AES-256).
+OSS generates and manages data encryption keys and protects them with high-strength, multi-factor security measures.
+The data is encrypted using the industry-standard Advanced Encryption Standard (AES) 256 algorithms.

 Configuration methods:

-Set the bucket encryption method to OSS-managed and specify the encryption algorithm as AES256.
-Then, all objects uploaded to this bucket are encrypted by default.
+Configure the bucket encryption method as SSE-OSS and specify the encryption algorithm as AES256.
+All objects uploaded to this bucket are then encrypted by default.

 Related API operations

-The preceding operations are based on API calls.
-If your application has high customization requirements, you can directly call REST API operations.
-To call a REST API operation, you must manually write code to calculate the signature.
+The preceding operations are implemented based on API operations.
+If your application has high custom requirements, you can directly initiate REST API requests.
+To directly initiate REST API requests, you must manually write the code to calculate signatures.
 For more information, see PutBucketEncryption.

 FAQ

-After I configure an encryption method for a bucket, does OSS encrypt the existing objects?
+After I configure an encryption method for a bucket, does OSS encrypt existing objects?

-OSS encrypts only the objects that are uploaded after the server-side encryption configuration takes effect.
-It does not encrypt existing objects.
-To encrypt existing objects, you can use the CopyObject operation to overwrite them.
+OSS encrypts only the objects that are uploaded after the server-side encryption configuration is enabled.
+Existing objects are not encrypted.
+To encrypt existing objects, you can overwrite them using the CopyObject operation.